freenas/freenas-docs/userguide/tasks.rst

 Click |ui-options| for a periodic snapshot task to see options to :guilabel:`Edit` or :guilabel:`Delete` the scheduled task.

+If the dataset configured for periodic snapshots becomes corrupted or is removed from %brand%, :guilabel:`Edit` the task and choose another :guilabel:`Dataset`.
+The original dataset is shown in the drop-down, but cannot be selected.

 .. index:: Replication
 .. _Replication Tasks: